Dynosius/mpis-university-project/README.md

 The objective of this project was to create a mock up control interface for an electrical substation.

 It was created using Java 8 for backend and JavaFX for the GUI.

+# This project was pulled from a private Bitbucket repository and put on here for visibility